open-power/snap/hardware/README.md

 the port map of the action_wrapper has to consist of the correspondig counterparts.
 Examples for actions together with their wrappers may be found in $DONUT_HARDWARE_ROOT/action_examples/empty and in $DONUT_HARDWARE_ROOT/action_examples/memcopy.

+# DDR3 Card Memory

+The SNAP framework supports the usage of the on-card DDR3 memory.
+It is accessible for the actions via the action wrapper through an AXI master interface.
+The existence of that interface is configurable via the environment variable DDR3_USED.
+When setting

+    DDR3_USED=TRUE

+the interface will be instantiated and the access to the DDR3 memory will be provided.

+The examples in $DONUT_HARDWARE_ROOT/action_examples/empty and in $DONUT_HARDWARE_ROOT/action_examples/memcopy show how the card memory can be connected via the action_wrapper.
+When DDR3_USED is not set to true all the lines containing the comment

+    -- only for DDR3_USED=TRUE

+will be removed in the build process during the step build config.
+If DDR3_USED is set to TRUE then these lines will stay active and the connection to the card memory will be established.

 # Image and model build